ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/3_movement/3_collision-resolution.md

 To use it, add the `KinematicBodyAuthoring` which adds `CollideAndSlideComponent`.
 The `KinematicBodyAuthoring` has the following properties:

-- `IsActive` - Should collisions be resolved
+- `IsActive` - Should collisions be resolved.
-- `SkinWidth` - Skin width, small number to avoid floating point inaccuracies
+- `SkinWidth` - Skin width, small number to avoid floating point inaccuracies.
-- `LayerMask` - The [`LayerMask`](https://docs.unity3d.com/ScriptReference/LayerMask.html) to filter [`Collider`](https://docs.unity3d.com/ScriptReference/Collider.html)s
+- `LayerMask` - The [`LayerMask`](https://docs.unity3d.com/ScriptReference/LayerMask.html) to filter [`Collider`](https://docs.unity3d.com/ScriptReference/Collider.html)s.
-- `Debug` - Draws spheres for debugging different states of the collide and slide algorithm
+- `Debug` - Draws spheres for debugging different states of the collide and slide algorithm.

 :::note
 The entities do not need to have a [`Collider`](https://docs.unity3d.com/ScriptReference/Collider.html) to detect and resolve collisions, they only need the `KinematicBodyAuthoring`.